swcarpentry/good-enough-practices-in-scientific-computing/index.md

     regenerate tables and plots,
     and then regenerate the human-readable PDF that depends on them.
     However,
-    novices can achieve the same behavior by writing shell scripts;
+    novices can achieve the same behavior by writing shell scripts that re-run everything;
     these may do unnecessary work,
     but given the speed of today's machines, that is unimportant for small projects.